moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/processes/professional-services-delivery-methodology/cp/_index.md

 ## How will all this get created?

 We have a project called [CPR_GitOps](https://gitlab.com/gitlab-com/customer-success/professional-services-group/professional-services-delivery/cpr_gitops) that handles the process of automatically creating the foundation of groups, projects, epics, etc. per customer project.
 This automation is triggered by our Quilt API through PSQuote.
 We are currently using a merge request as the staging area to provide all the necessary details CPR_GitOps needs to properly scaffold out a project to deliver.

+## What does the PM need to configure once the Project is ready?

+- issue board
+- readme